LLC Bank Account: Everything You Need to Know

 Having an LLC account is a smart way to protect a company's members from personal liability in the event that the business is sued by maintaining a clear distinction between personal and business finances.

 If you need help with an LLC bank account, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.